 browse

-For manually updated schedule
+For manually updated schedules

 Click Save.

-For integrated schedule
+For integrated schedules

 Avinode Equivalents explained